Repointing Cost

 If you notice any loose bricks or empty gaps between the bricks, then this is a clear sign that your walls need to be repointed.
 You will also need to consider repointing if the mortar has receded by 5 to 10mm.

-There are various advantages for having your brick walls repointed including:
+There are various advantages to having your brick walls repointed, which include the following:

 Structural Integrity